FilippoMazzara/Progetto_IFO/README.md

 makes use of custom HTML, CSS and JS,
 It also demonstrates the use various Rmarkdown templates, all in order to create a fancy user experience.
-It is also encapsulated inside a Docker container for better portability and control.
+It can also be encapsulated inside a Docker container for better portability and control.
 The UI was mainly made using the bootstrap 3 library in order to make it fully compatible with shiny.
 The interface is tested to work on all major browsers and on almost any mobile device.
 The app was developed